Jordan094/Sunderland-Supporters-Quiz/README.md

   * Text input box to be shown and a prompt to enter username will be shown.
   * Start game button underneath text input box and also a button to return to main menu.
   * Validation to make sure that a username is entered and not left blank before continuing.

 Result: All testing passed.

+### Game Content Testing

+* Expectations:
+  * Once userchosen and start game button pressed user to be taken straight into game.
+  * Question to be shown at the top of the container.
+  * Questions to be shown in a random order.
+  * 4 Possible answers to be shown with only 1 being correct.
+  * When user choses correct answer positviv chime sound to be played.
+  * When user choses incorrect answer thud noise to be played.
+  * Score to be counted when user gets question correct.
+  * 20 Total questions to be shown.
+  * Total score to be logged to highscores once complete.

+Result: All testing passed.

+### Game Complete Screen Testing

+* Expectations:
+  * Once 20 questions answered game to be complete.
+  * Message thanking user for playing to be shown.
+  * Further message telling the user how many questions they got correct to be shown.
+  * Main menu button to be present at the bottom of the game container.

+Result: All testing passed.

+### 404 Screen Testing

+* Expectations:
+  * Background to be removed from 404 page.
+  * Message shown to user stating that page could not be found.
+  * Button to return to main menu/home page.

+Result: All testing passed.